zhguokai/askbot-devel/askbot/doc/source/management-commands.rst

 I.e. the commands are generally run from the project directory (the same one that contains your settings.py file) and they may use additional parameters and options.

+One command that is worth mentioning separately - ``askbot_selftest`` (no arguments). please run it to diagnose askbot forum deployment errors.

 Data and User administration commands
 =====================================